 Post-operative rehabilitation and care of your new knee is incredibly important.

-As a physical therapist, I spent a few years helping people heal after total knee and hip replacements, working in home health.
+As a physical therapist, I spent years helping people heal after total knee and hip replacements, working in home health.
 I was able to learn a ton about the recovery process as well as find out what the common mistakes were along the way.

 Some people do really well with joint surgery and others have a more difficult time.